-One thing should be obvious — campus recreation programming is very important.
+One thing should be obvious — campus rec programming is very important.
 It’s the greatest tool at your disposal for driving student engagement.

 Having a modern facility and the most cutting-edge equipment won’t mean a thing if you can’t get students through the doors.
 You must come up with ways to make your programs stand out.

-Nebraska has accomplished high student involvement with many campus recreation programs, including outdoor activities, an aquatics facility and classes, sport clubs, intramural and extramural sports, wellness services, fitness programs, and injury prevention services.
-With so many options aimed for students to choose from, it’s almost impossible for anyone to not get involved.
+Nebraska has accomplished high student involvement with many campus recreation programs, including outdoor activities, an aquatics facility and classes, sport clubs, intramural and extramural sports, wellness services, fitness programs and injury prevention services.

 And of course, having the right staff in place is key to make all the gears turn.
 Nebraska staffs its campus recreation programs with trained professionals, a common practice for many universities. “[We value] the high level of expertise and intentional lifelong learning and development attitudes of our professional staff … who are encouraged and supported in their continuous development,” said Highstreet.
 “They’re staying on the cutting edge of their specialty area and have passion to help students actualize their skill development through recreational activity.